League-of-Foundry-Developers/foundry-macro-marker/README.md

 ### Manual toggles
 Alternatively, you can manually activate and deactivate it, using the same function signature as the `toggle`  function.

+> **NB:** Manual toggles should only be used inside the actual macro, not inside the marker configuratio!

 ```js
 MacroMarker.activate(macro);